 There’s nothing quite like watching tiny smiling faces singing and dancing along with their favorite Disney characters.
 That opportunity usually only comes once a year when Disney On Ice skates into town.
-This particular edition of Disney On Ice invites audiences on a road trip to iconic Disney destinations.
+This particular edition of Disney On Ice invites audiences on a journey with their favorite Frozen and Encanto characters.
 Go into the show with an open mind, maybe you’ll heal your inner child and have just as much, or more, fun as the little one standing next to you

 Location: Spokane Arena

 While movie trailers are designed to give viewers fragments of the story to grab their attention, do they give enough plot information for viewers to determine if the movie will be a blockbuster hit or a waste of money?
 That’s what the Blue Door Theatre is testing in its new show, for which actors create an improvised version of a movie based solely on the trailer and nothing else.
 With the show rated for general audiences, it’s the perfect Friday night activity for all ages.\

 FALL FOLK FESTIVAL

 Nov.
 12 & 13

 Folk music has been around for… well, ever.
 It’s learned mostly through hearing rather than reading, which is what makes it so special.
 The Fall Folk Festival is the event of the year for all who enjoy the sweet sounds of the banjo.
 Wander throughout the halls long enough, and you might just stumble upon your new favorite folk artist or a workshop to attend.
 Along with the eight stages of constantly rotating folk bands and dancers, local vendors will sell their wares and spread the good word about folk music and culture to all who lend a listening ear.

 Sat from 11 am-8 pm, Sun from 11 am-5 pm, free